-Tigress Avni,believed to be responsible for deaths of 13 people, killed
+Tigress Avni,believed to be responsible for deaths of 13 people, shot dead in Maharashtra

 Mumbai, Nov 3: Avni, a deadly tigress believed to be responsible for the deaths of 13 people over the last two years, has been killed in Maharashtra's Yavatmal last night, news agency ANI reported.

 T1 was shot by Hyderabad-based sharp shooter Nawab Shafath Ali Khan's son Asgarh around 11 pm.
+Avni is survived by her two cubs who are 10 months old.

 In September, the Supreme Court said she could be shot on sight, prompting a flurry of online petitions.

+More than 9,000 people had signed a petition on Change.org calling for the tigress to be captured alive rather than killed.

 Since June 2018, Maharashtra has witnessed multiple cases of a man-eating tigress on loose and it was concluded that tigress T1 was behind the killings.
 The authorities decided to hunt the tigress to ensure the coexistence of tigers and humans.